 For Windows users:

-Click on Working Off Campus.
-Scroll down to Students and choose Windows.
+Scroll down to Support for Students and click on Software.
+Click on Working Off Campus with a Windows Computer.
 Scroll down to Accessibility and choose Download and Install KSU Cisco VPN.
 Follow the instructions given.

 For MAC users: